top of page

 "It avoids being fashionable and therefore never appears antiquated.
 Unlike fashionable design, it lasts many years - even in today's throwaway society."

-What could be possible in 20 to 30 years within the construction industry?
-Will we be working remotely, living a nomadic lifestyle, or working from anywhere globally?
-Will we even have a permanent home?
-How can we design for the digital generation influenced by platforms like Minecraft, Fortnite, and the COVID era?
-Will this generation be flexible in terms of where they live, when they work, and how they work?
-Should there be adaptability for expanding or reducing the size of a property?
-Is it feasible to reside in the same property for a lifetime?
-Will all construction be done using off-site volumetric modular methods?
+What might the construction industry look like in 20 or 30 years?
+Could we be working remotely, living more nomadically, or working from anywhere in the world?
+Will permanent homes still make sense?
+How can we design for a digital generation shaped by Minecraft, Fortnite, and the COVID era?
+Will people want more flexibility in where and how they live and work?
+Should homes be easy to expand or shrink?
+Is it realistic to stay in one place for a lifetime?
+Could all construction eventually use off-site modular methods?

 "Nothing must be arbitrary or left to chance.
 Care and accuracy in the design process show respect towards the consumer."